The Science Behind

 Since plants rely on cell division and metabolic processes for growth, the findings of Goodwin’s study provide strong theoretical support for the potential benefits of Pulsed Electromagnetic Fields (PEMF) in agriculture.
 If PEMF can accelerate cell proliferation in plants similarly to mammalian cells, it could lead to:

-More vigorous vegetative growth, as cells divide more rapidly to form leaves, stems, and roots.
+Accelerated plant growth, as cells divide more rapidly to form leaves, stems, and roots

 Germination Rate Comparison